UPDATED: 6 OCTOBER 2017

 The Penguins of Madagascar live show is full of animatronic wizardry and will delight any fan of the films.
 Visitors can strike a pose beside their favourite character.

-New rollercoaster Scorpion Express opened last year.
+New rollercoaster Scorpion Express opened recently too.
 Suitable for anyone above 1.10 metres.

 Need to know!